TVPlayerSupport/Sample/index.md

 ## DISCLAIMER

-- IPTV Player does not supply or include any media or content.
+- fast IPTV Player does not supply or include any media or content.
-- IPTV Player has no affiliation with any third-party provider what so ever.
+- It has no affiliation with any third-party provider what so ever.
 - Users must provide their own contents.
 - I do not endorse the streaming of copyright protected material without permission of the copyright holder.